-Just Living: Meditations for Engaging our Life and Times (Volume 1 ebook) • $12.99
+Just Living: Meditations for Engaging our Life and Times • Paperback (Bulk Only)*

-Signed copies of all books are also available.
-To order a book, please complete the form below and submit payment thru either PayPal or Cash App (shown below).
+To order, please complete the form below and submit payment thru Cash App, PayPal, or Venmo. *Zelle payment can be arranged (email me).
 Please allow up to one week for shipping.
-If you have any questions, please email me.

 No Excuses Accepted: The Amazing Story of the Man Who Overcame- by Robert Gilbert